Merxibeaucoup/Event-brite-backend/Readme.md

 # EventBrite Backend

-This backend App was built to carefully mimic the main functionalities of eventbrite's website .. added some interesting twists of mine too
+This backend App was built to carefully mimic most of the main functionalities of eventbrite's website .. added some interesting twists of mine too

 User can :

--register,
+- register,
--login ,
+- login ,
--logout -> using spring security and JWT for auth.
+- logout -> using spring security and JWT for auth.

-User can (organizer) :
+Users can become organizers and :

-- create
+- create events
 - create tickets specifically for type of event
 - check in other users for created event

 - other users can:
   - purchase tickets
   - find events by town
   - find events by organizer

 ## Under The Hood